PolyGraph Discrepancy: a classifier-based metric for graph generation: Experiments

 To simulate data corruption, we apply five distinct perturbation types, four of which are adapted from previous studies~\citep{obray2022evaluation, thompson2022evaluation}.
 Each perturbation modifies the graph structure (or dataset) in a controlled manner.
 Edge deletion/addition removes or adds a specified number of edges selected at random.
 Edge rewiring replaces one of the incident vertices of some edges with a randomly selected vertex.
 Mixing operates on the dataset level by replacing a fraction of the graphs within a dataset with new samples from an Erdős–Rényi model.
 Finally, we propose a novel perturbation type which we term ``edge swapping".
 Edge swapping selects pairs of edges and swaps two of their incident vertices.
 This transformation preserves the vertex degrees, making it a more challenging perturbation for some metrics to detect.

-\textbf{Correlation Experiments.} Our core experiment involves splitting each dataset into two equal subsets: one serves as a fixed reference distribution, and the other is subjected to the perturbations.
-We then measure the distance between the reference and the perturbed subset using \ac{pgd} and MMD metrics.
-Unlike MMD, \ac{pgd} is a bounded metric in $[0,1]$.
+\textbf{Perturbation Experiments.} Our core experiment involves splitting each dataset into two equal subsets: one serves as a fixed reference distribution, and the other is subjected to the perturbations.
+We then measure the distance between the reference and the perturbed subset using \ac{pgs} and MMD metrics.
+In contrast to MMD, whose boundedness requires normalized kernels that are seldom used in practice, \ac{pgs} is naturally bounded in $[0,1]$.
 This means it can saturate, or reach its maximum value, when perturbations are too large and the distributions become non-overlapping.
-To account for this, we first determine the perturbation magnitude at which \ac{pgd} saturates (specifically, exceeds $0.95$).
-We then apply perturbations only within this non-saturating range and compute the Spearman correlation between the metrics and perturbation magnitudes.
+To account for this, we first determine the perturbation magnitude at which \ac{pgs} saturates (specifically, exceeds $0.95$).
+We then apply perturbations only within this non-saturating range and compute the Spearman correlation between the metric scores and perturbation magnitudes.
 We visualize these correlation coefficients in \cref{fig:perturbation-correlation}, where each data point represents a combination of dataset, perturbation type, and metric.

-Our results show that \ac{pgd} consistently exhibits a strong correlation with perturbation magnitude, comparable to that of MMD metrics.
-We note that while the degree-based and GIN-based MMD metrics struggle to detect the edge-swapping perturbation, \ac{pgd} remains robust by leveraging multiple descriptors that compensate for compromised ones.
+Our results show that \ac{pgs} consistently exhibits a strong \emph{rank} correlation with perturbation magnitude, comparable to that of MMD metrics.
+We note that while the degree-based and GIN-based MMD metrics struggle to detect the edge-swapping perturbation, \ac{pgs} remains robust by leveraging multiple descriptors that compensate for compromised ones.

-We provide more details in \cref{appendix:perturbation-experiments}, where we illustrate the behavior of \ac{pgd} as a function of perturbation magnitude for all combinations of datasets and perturbations.
-From that analysis, we further conclude that no single descriptor dominates the others across all combinations of datasets and perturbation types, underlining the necessity of considering a diverse set of graph descriptors.
-In \cref{appendix:pgd-tv-perturbation}, we present additional experiments for a PGD variant that estimates the Total Variation distance.
-Moreover, in \cref{appendix:tabpfn-vs-logistic-regression}, we provide perturbation experiments for a PGD variant using logistic regression instead of TabPFN.
+We provide more details in \cref{appendix:perturbation-experiments}, where we illustrate the behavior of \ac{pgs} as a function of perturbation magnitude for all combinations of datasets and perturbations.
+From that analysis, we conclude that no single descriptor dominates the others across all combinations of datasets and perturbation types, underlining the necessity of considering a diverse set of graph descriptors.
+We present additional experiments for a PGD estimating the Total Variation distance in \cref{appendix:pgs-tv-perturbation}. \cref{appendix:tabpfn-vs-logistic-regression} provides similar results for a PGD variant using logistic regression instead of TabPFN.